 THE HIJACK AND TRIAL

-Talking a few lessons from the struggles going on worldwide, especially Palestine, Maqbool Bhat decided to highlight Kashmir on the global level decades after the world had failed to deliver justice.
+Talking a few lessons from the struggles going on worldwide, Maqbool Bhat decided to highlight Kashmir on the global level decades after the world had failed to deliver justice.
 To do this, JKNLF planned to hijack an aircraft.
-Farooq Haider’s relative, Jamsheed Manto who was a pilot taught Hashim Qureshi how to read a compass, maps etc so that the pilots couldn’t fool him.
+Farooq Haider’s relative, Jamsheed Manto who was a pilot taught Hashim Qureshi how to read a compass, maps, etc so that the pilots wouldn't be able to fool him.
 Hashim was arrested soon after he crossed over but still somehow managed to hijack an aircraft on January 30, 1971.
 But herein lies the greater game.
 As per Hashim Qureshi, Maqbool Bhat had told him that if he is arrested by the police, he should tell them what he has come for (i.e. – to hijack a plane), but he should also add that there were two more operatives who had been trained.
-As per Hashim Qureshi, Maqbool Bhat justified it with the answer – “If they charge you for hijacking our goal will be achieved.
+As per Hashim Qureshi, Maqbool Bhat justified it by saying – “If they charge you for hijacking our goal will be achieved.
 We will get publicity.
 If they don’t hold you, they can kill you.
 But if you tell them there are two others, then they won’t kill you.
 They will try to get you to identify those others.”

 Hashim Qureshi further says that the Police turned him into an informer (as per the alleged plan) so that he would help them catch the other two ‘terrorists’ at the airport but he didn’t snitch and hijacked the plane as planned.
 All was well and good among the common masses until a former senior sleuth of RAW, R.K.
 Yadav, claimed in his book Mission R&AW (2014) that Hashim was their man (a claim Hashim denies and has even lodged an FIR over).
 As per Yadav, India outsmarted Pakistan with the help of Hashim and facilitated the hijack on its own terms by supplying a Fokker Friendship aircraft, Ganga, which was retired from Indian Airlines for the operation.
 Arjimand Hussain Talib in his piece for the Greater Kashmir newspaper quotes another former Indian intelligence officer M.B.
 Sinha, who in his book suggested that Hashim “agreed to hijack an Indian plane to Pakistan, befriending Maqbool Bhat and infiltrating JKNLF”.
 Famous Pakistani journalist, Khalid Hassan says that the hijackers became victims of a larger game being played by India and Pakistan and that nobody had sold his/her soul.